-Compound sentences are great because they give us a way to combine ideas and make our sentences more interesting.
+Part 2: Compound Sentences Compound sentences are made up of two or more independent clauses.
+They give us a way to combine ideas and make our sentences more interesting.

 Here are two ways that you can properly punctuate compound sentences.